sandeeptomar007/Zomato_EDA/README.md

 * Find the how many Restaurants havign Chinese and North Indian food in their food type.
 * Most famous restaurant chains in Bengaluru(No. of restaurants)
 * Find the most profitable type of restaurant.

+## Summary:-
+In the process of cleaning the dataset, I used the Pandas and Numpy libraries.
+Using pandas and NumPy I removed unwanted (useless) data and created new data frames and got useful data for my research.
+After cleaning my data I used seaborn and Matplotlib libraries to visualize and read my data.
+I have created questions regarding my research.
+I have tried to solve them by imagining and applying the conditions.